Last Updated on November 1, 2022.

 - Doing this after a bath will allow the oil to more readily cover the hedgehog’s entire back.

 - Remember not to use too much or you will have a slippery hedgehog!

 - Human Vitamin E Gel caplets can be found in most supermarkets, drug stores or health food stores.

-- The capsule can be punctured on one end making it easy to apply the Vitamin E oil on their hedgehogs back.
+- The capsule can be punctured on one end making it easy to apply the Vitamin E oil on the hedgehog’s back.

-- It is recommended to put on the hedgehogs back, 1 drop behind each ear after a bath to allow the oil to spread across their backs.
+- It is recommended to put it on the hedgehog’s back, 1 drop behind each ear after a bath to allow the oil to spread across their backs.